PLanAR: Planning-Language-Grounded Agentic Reasoning for Robot Manipulation: Experiment

-Guided by the module benchmark in Section~\ref{sec:module_benchmark}, we construct a compositional pipeline that assigns failure-sensitive modules to specialist models: Gemini Flash handles task parsing and grasp planner, Qwen3-VL-Plus performs visual grounding, and Claude Opus assesses task completion.
-We compare this pipeline against a single-VLM Gemini Flash baseline across lab, kitchen, and outdoor settings, with results reported in Fig.~\ref{fig:task_performance_chart}.
+Motivated by the module-level evaluation, we next ask whether PLanAR's modular interface can mitigate specific bottlenecks through model assignment.
+We construct a compositional pipeline that assigns different VLM backends to different modules: Gemini Flash for the task parser and grasp planner, Qwen3-VL-Plus for the object detector, and Claude Opus for the goal checker.
+These models are selected based on their competitive module-level performance.
+We compare this compositional pipeline against a strong single-backend Gemini Flash baseline across laboratory and kitchen settings, with results reported in Fig.~\ref{fig:task_performance_chart}.

-For this experiment, we report a task progress score computed from a structured rubric (see appendix).
+For this experiment, we report a task progress score computed from a structured rubric in Appendix~\ref{app:task_setup_metrics}.
 This metric captures partial completion and is more informative than binary success.

-We disable action-level verification and retain only task-level completion checks.
-This reduces rollout latency and supports longer-horizon execution.
-It also enables a cleaner evaluation of closed-loop reasoning, planning, and visual grounding under lighting changes, clutter, and occlusion.
-We analyze the cost–benefit of dense action verification separately in the ablation study in Section~\ref{sec:closed_loop_ablation}.
+To reduce rollout latency in longer tasks, we disable action-level verification and retain only the goal checker.
+We analyze the cost--benefit of dense action verification separately in Appendix~\ref{app:closed_loop_ablation}.

 As shown in Fig.~\ref{fig:task_performance_chart}, the compositional pipeline does not consistently outperform the Gemini Flash baseline.
-Both pipelines exhibit a robustness gap when transitioning from controlled lab trials to shifted environments, with the largest drops in tasks that require fine placement and sustained identity tracking.
+Both pipelines show a robustness gap when moving from controlled laboratory trials to kitchen settings, with the largest drops in the Crossword and Kitchen tasks, where precise placement and sustained object-identity tracking are critical.

-Composition is most effective when errors are attributable to a single bottleneck module.
-For stacking, replacing the grounding component with Qwen3-VL-Plus improves localization and stabilizes precision-critical placement.
-For reorientation, we instead use Gemini Pro only for this task to better handle pose-conditioned reasoning and orientation constraints, isolating the benefit of stronger 3D semantic understanding without changing the rest of the pipeline.

-Overall, these results demonstrate the inherent advantage of the compositional pipeline: the flexibility to compensate for the limitations of a single VLM through strategic model selection.
-Crucially, this paradigm offers a practical pathway to improve system performance without the prohibitive computational cost of end-to-end retraining, enabling efficient system optimization.